tgc-bot/FourAcesContracts/Membership.md

     responsibilities and duties of dealers

   - **Floor Manager** is an individual that oversees the Head Dealer and makes direct decisions about games.
-This role, and the below are considered Management.
+This role, and the below, are considered Management.

   - **Casino Manager** is an individual that oversees all Staff and